Mother, Daughter Survive Breast Cancer Then Need Brain Surgery

 Then last year fate struck again, they both had brain surgeries.

-“A little overwhelming, I just feel like how, like why is our family does this have to happen, why do you have to get so much dumped on you,” Hill said.
+“It’s a little overwhelming, I just feel like how, like why in our family does this have to happen.
+Why do you have to get so much dumped on you,” Hill said.

 Sena, who’s 46 had a benign brain malformation called Chiari, that was repaired surgically.